umd-coding-workshop/workshops/tutorial1/exercise2/README.md

 Using the -l modifier provides a lot of detail about your files.
 Let's review the types of information you'll get.

-1:  Permissions levels: The permissions displayed in this view are shown in the following order: User, group, all other groups.
+i)  Permissions levels: The permissions displayed in this view are shown in the following order: User, group, all other groups.
 These permissions are then broken out in to three different types: read (r), write (w), execute (x).
 As you can see, yes.txt gives read and write permissions to all users while no.txt denies all access to all users.

-2:  Number of hard links
+ii)  Number of hard links: ???

-3:  Owner
+iii)  Owner: This is the owner who has created the file or has been set as its owner

-4:  Group
+iv)  Group: The dedicated user group with distinct file permissions

-5:  File size
+v)  File size: File size in bytes.

-6:  Last-modified date
+vi)  Last-modified date: Date the file was laste updated.

-7:  Filename
+vii)  Filename